specialworld83/condres-image-writer/README.md

 ===========

 The imagewriter also has the capability to be used in "kiosks" that may have external harddrives.
-To run in kiosk mode, which both ignores large hard drives and marks unknown USB sticks as "SUSE Studio", run imagewriter with the -k option.
+To run in kiosk mode, which both ignores large hard drives and marks unknown USB sticks as "Condres Image Writer", run imagewriter with the -k option.

 in order to start the imagewriter with sudo, do the following: